linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Lecture Notes 10- Interest Rate Derivatives.md

 ## INTEREST RATE SWAP EXAMPLE
 - Today is November 1,  2022.
 A firm has receivables of$5.5 millions every six months for the next 5 years.
-- The firm has also a 5-year,  semi-annual, $200 m floating rate debt outstanding,  with floating rate LIBOR + 4 bps.
+- The firm has also a 5-year,  semi-annual, $200 m floating rate debt outstanding,  with floating rate [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] + 4 bps.
 - How can the firm use the receivables to service the coupons on the debt?
 - A solution is to enter into a fixed-for-floating swap with an investment bank.
 	- On November 1,  2022,  the swap rate for a 5-year fixed-for-floating swap was quoted at K = 5.46%.